Revised by-laws approved by Staff Council as of December 20, 2017

 5. The Members-at-Large will:

-- No agreement made by the officers or members of the Staff Council will be considered to be the Staff Council’s position until it has been approved by Staff Council.
+1. No agreement made by the officers or members of the Staff Council will be considered to be the Staff Council’s position until it has been approved by a simple majority of Staff Council members present.

 1. Unless specifically differentiated in the specific committee sections below, the following general terms apply to all standing committees:

-- Each member of Staff Council w i ll serve on at least one standing committee but no more than two.
+e.
+Each member of Staff Council will serve on at least one standing committee but no more than two.
 Standing committees will be known as:

 2. Committee charges are: